stumathews/CppGameLib/README.md

 ## Event management

+A key design pattern to decouple GameObjects is to tie them together with events that are subscribed to and raised throughout the game.

 ### EventManager
 The `EventManager` is the central component of the event management system.
 It is a Singleton which allows supported objects (`IEventSubscriber`) to subscribe and raise `Events`.